biancamika/digital-garden/content/notes/3. Permanent Notes/Frictionless life should not be fetishized.md

 ---
-title: Frictionless life should not be fetishized
+title: "Frictionless life should not be fetishized"
 ---
 ## Reference
 - **Source:** [[Anna Wiener]]; [[Uncanny Valley - Book]]